Tours and Attractions in Kaş

 Türk lirası (Turkish lira)

-And, of course, foreigners can learn basic Turkish vocabulary on apps like Phrasebook on the Apple Store or Google Travel Phrasebook.
+And, of course, foreigners can learn basic Turkish vocabulary using apps such as Phrasebook in the Apple App Store or Google Travel Phrasebook.

 Currency in Kaş